surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 To view how this dependency filters works, open Dashboard report-->Filters screen

+From below image as we can see on selecting lookup stationcode-->Stationcoe_2( which as been reffereed), it displays

 ## Report Listeners

 <b>Listeners</b> enables to register callbacks to be notified when an event is detected on a specific label.
 AcuBi has an ability to assign a defined filters to report column (fields of views based on which the report is created).
 For suppose if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report 1, it is applicable only on report 1 and report 2 will remain unaffected.